Ishan1012/Ishan1012/README.md

 # 💫 About Me:
-i'm passionate about UI/UX design, user-centered development, and contributing to research on enhancing user experience.
+I'm passionate about UI/UX design, user-centered development, and contributing to research on enhancing user experience.

 ## 🌐 Socials: